albertboada/react-redux-koans/README.md

 4. When a beer is added to the basket the side menu with the basket should be opened

 5. EXTRA BONUS!
 There is a button in the Basket component that should remove the beer from the basket.
 Implement it with its corresponding reducer and actions.
-When a beer is removed from the basket it should be available in the main list to so it can be added to the basket again
+When a beer is removed from the basket it should be available in the main list so it can be added to the basket again